edgepointlearning/edgepointlearning.com/src/collections/_posts/2018/2018-10-31-future-of-corporate-training-2019.md

 ### 7. Improvised instruction

-While careful planning of employee training is important, one of the corporate training trends to watch in 2020 is the rise of improvisation in instructional design.
+While careful planning of employee training is important, one of the corporate training trends to watch is the rise of improvisation in instructional design.
 This uses only materials readily available in a given space to design instruction and can go far beyond just teaching skills or facts.

 Improvisational design also teaches problem solving and teamwork, two of the all-important soft skills mentioned above.